 One thing was clear, Jan still doesn’t know about his condition clearly, therefore he can’t work with his emotions.

 At this period of time, the complications were:

-- Lungs filling with liquids from his mouth and lungs it self, because body is not moving.
+- Lungs filling with liquids from his mouth and lungs itself, because the body is not moving.

 - Heart arrhythmia, it happened once already that heart stopped for a few seconds.
-Doctors explained us, that after such an injury like Jan has, body experiences a huge stress and has to adapt to a new situation.
-This can take around 1-2months, depending on patient and an injury.
+Doctors explained to us, that after such an injury like Jan has, the body experiences huge stress and has to adapt to a new situation.
+This can take around 1-2months, depending on the patient and an injury.

 31 July – 9 August